Supply Chain

 Summary of the CCDPS application journey

-1. Register for the market engagement event
+1. Watch the recording of our market engagement event

-6. Wait for us to assess your application
+4. Wait for us to assess your application

-7. Receive results of your application
+5. Receive results of your application

 Successful applications will be admitted to the CCDPS.

-8. Tender for opportunities
+6. Tender for opportunities

-9. Reapply to the CCDPS if you were previously unsuccessful
+7. Reapply to the CCDPS if you were previously unsuccessful

 FAQs